Skip to content

 What it is

 HumanEval is a benchmark released by OpenAI to evaluate the code generation capabilities of Large Language Models.
 It consists of 164 handwritten programming problems, each including a function signature, docstring, body, and several unit tests.
-The problems are designed to be self-contained and assess the model's ability to solve basic algorithmic tasks.
+The problems assess the model's ability to solve basic algorithmic tasks.
 The key metric is Pass@k, the probability that at least one of the top k generated code samples passes all unit tests.

 What problem it solves

-Provides a standardized measure of whether LLMs can generate functionally correct code from natural language descriptions.
+Provides a standardized, non-contaminated measure of whether LLMs can generate functionally correct code from natural language descriptions.
+Since the problems were handwritten and not scraped from public repositories (at least initially), it provides a cleaner evaluation of zero-shot coding ability.

 Where it fits in the stack

 Benchmarking.
-Used as a primary reference benchmark for code generation capabilities of LLMs.
+Used as a primary reference benchmark for code generation and algorithmic reasoning capabilities of LLMs.

 Typical use cases